auliakhalqillah/Logistic_Regression_Simple_Algorithm/README.md

 ## Example Case

-We have a dataset of netwrok purchased by customers.
-The task is to identify would the customer Purchased the network based on their Gender, Age and Estimation Salary.
+The Logistic Regression algorithm that has been created in this repository, will be tested by using a dataset of netwrok databases.
+The task is to identify would the customer Purchased the network or not based on their Gender, Age and Estimation Salary.
 The dataset is downloaded from [here](https://github.com/sawarni99/Simple-Logistic-Regression).

+I use the Logistic Regression algorithm from [Scikit-Learn](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) as comparison or validation to my Logistic Regression algorithm in this repository.

 ### Overview Dataset